lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   window has been lost.
 An exception to this behavior is in the last window, where the receiver MUST transmit an ACK, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
   The ACK gives the state of all the fragments (received or lost).
 Upon an ACK reception, the sender retransmits the lost fragments.
-If an ACK is not transmitted back after, the sender assumes that all fragments have been correctly received.
+If an ACK is not transmitted back by the receiver at the end of a window, the sender assumes that all fragments have been correctly received.
   When the ACK is lost, the sender assumes that all fragments covered by the lost ACK have been successfully delivered, so the sender continues transmitting the next window of fragments.
 If the next fragments received belong to the next window, the receiver will discard this fragments and the receiver will abort the on-going fragmented packet transmission.